glassdfir/glassdfir.github.io/_posts/blog/2022-03-13-Running-Arbitrary-Commands.md

        'command': {'type': 'GetFile',
         'params': [{'key': 'Path', 'value': 'c:\\dnscache.txt'}]}}],
      'troubleshootInfo': None}
+     ```

 ## Retrieving the Contents of a GetFile Request

-When we leverage the GetLiveResponseResultDownloadLink, we can get the results of the commands we executed.
+When we leverage the **GetLiveResponseResultDownloadLink** endpoint, we can get the results of the commands we executed.
 Each command has an index.
 Since the GetFile command is index 1, we have to specify that in the result request.

 ```python
 liveResponseResult = MDErequest("machineactions/%s/GetLiveResponseResultDownloadLink(index=1)" % (cmdStatus['id']))
 liveResponseResult
 ```

     {'@odata.context': 'https://api.securitycenter.windows.com/api/$metadata#Edm.String',
      'value': 'https://ssus1westprod7.blob.core.windows.net/67e/78/sha256/767e78ee71556652fbdfa602a93645265ea0d6de583f38e047dac26367b1a3f2.zip?sv=2015-12-11&sr=b&sig=C1TdPqqYBLHpyoRM9Il1UMCewLjW9AuINMZnXitq6F4%3D&spr=https&st=2022-03-13T17%3A05%3A20Z&se=2022-03-13T17%3A40%3A20Z&sp=r&rscd=attachment%3B%20filename%3D%22dnscache.txt.gz%22'}